 Nevertheless, natural coconut butter is a superfood that helps synthesize vitamin D, has antiviral properties, and is full of essential amino acids, calcium, and magnesium.

 Pork rinds are a particularly keto-friendly snack.
 Moreover, they are rich in collagen, the essential structural building block for skin, teeth, hair, nails, and bones (Proksch et al. 201413; Clark et al. 200814).

 If the strong smell of pork fat in your home doesn’t bother you, you can easily make pork crusts yourself in the oven.

-Otherwise, fortunately, you can buy ready-made pork rind chips that live up to a high standard.
+Otherwise, fortunately, you can buy ready-made pork rind chips with Himalayan pink salt that live up to a high standard.

 - Fat: 33g